-Figure 5. stuff documents chain with Mongo DB.
+Figure 5.
+Process of handling user prompts and generating answers using LangChain with Mongo DB.

-Prompts act as an interface between the user's questions and the LLM.
-It takes a list of documents extracted from Langchain, formats all the documents into prompts, and passes the prompts to the LLM.
-The prompts form the basis for the LLM to generate responses.
-The ability of LLM to generate contextually appropriate answers is highly dependent on the quality and structure of the prompts that are fed into LLM.
-This input plays a pivotal role in ensuring that the answers are not only accurate, but also relevant to the user's question.
+Prompts act as an interface between user questions and LLMs and used as the basis for generating answers.
+The proposed system obtains a list of documents extracted via LangChain, formats them into prompts, and passes them to the LLM.
+The ability of an LLM to generate contextually appropriate answers is highly dependent on the quality and structure of the prompts provided.
+They play a pivotal role in ensuring that the answers are not only accurate but also relevant to the questions.